 Dual Mentorship: Research and Clinical Mentors

-A key feature of the MMTP is dual mentorship of each student.
+A key feature of M3D PhD Program training is dual mentorship of each student.
 The Research Mentor provides laboratory space and supervises thesis research; and the Clinical Mentor promotes and facilitates awareness of the clinical significance of the project.

 The Clinical Mentor promotes and facilitates awareness of the clinical significance of the project.
 Faculty with clinical expertise in any department may serve as Clinical Mentors.